muffix/pyfred-cli/README.md

 need to prefix the import with `vendored` because the template adds that directory to the `PYTHONPATH` variable when the workflow runs.

+## IDE setup

+If you're using an IDE like PyCharm, you'll want to open the generated directory and set up the `workflow` subdirectory as the content root.
+Additionally, you should add the `workflow/vendored` directory as source directory in the PyCharm project settings.
+This helps it resolve the imports correctly.

 ## Adding icons

 You can add an icon for your workflow to the `workflow` directory in the generated skeleton.